madhavgorla/MadhavPortfolio/README.md

 This portfolio uses [EmailJS](https://www.emailjs.com/) to send contact form messages directly to your inbox — no server required.

-The following credentials are already configured in `index.html` and `script.js`:
+The following credentials are configured in `index.html` and `script.js`:

 | Key | Value |
 |---|---|